angelordonezretamar/CPE390/README.md

 # CPE 390- Microprocessor Systems
 * This repository includes all files from when I took CPE 390 in the Spring of 2022
-* All class note, HW, labs, and pushes from professor Kruger
+* All class notes, HW, labs, and pushes from professor Kruger

 ## Some Relevant Links
 1. I can't find professor Krugers original repository